Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Discussion

-The two works explore different strategies for hadronic reconstruction and background mitigation: \begin{itemize} \item Hadronic Treatment and Backgrounds: Ref.~\cite{n_blip_reco_Wan} performs a comprehensive analysis to discriminate neutron blips from other non-radioactive sources.
+The two works explore different strategies during reconstruction: \begin{itemize} \item Directional Vectors: In our direction reconstruction (\cref{sec:dir}), we prioritize the most proximal energy deposit as the primary carrier of the neutron direction information, whereas Ref.~\cite{n_blip_reco_Wan} leverages the multiplicity of the blip system. \item Hadronic Treatment and Backgrounds: Ref.~\cite{n_blip_reco_Wan} performs a comprehensive analysis to discriminate neutron blips from other non-radioactive sources.
 Conversely, our framework treats the blip-like energy deposits collectively, incorporating contributions from all low-energy hadronic activity (including low-energy protons) without explicit discrimination.
 We adopt a more conservative $70\,\text{MeV}$ kinetic energy cut for proton detection to clearly delineate the boundary between track-like and blip-like objects.
-This approach allows the final performance metrics to incorporate the effects of non-neutron hadronic noise naturally. \item Directional Vectors: In our direction reconstruction (\cref{sec:dir}), we prioritize the most proximal energy deposit as the primary carrier of the neutron direction information, whereas Ref.~\cite{n_blip_reco_Wan} leverages the multiplicity of the blip system. \item Thresholds: Both works adopt a $600\,\text{keV}$ threshold to simplify the treatment of the dominant $^{39}\text{Ar}$ radiological background.
-In the appendix, we demonstrate from a first-principles analysis that the $^{39}\text{Ar}$ accumulated in a TPC full drift has a small impact on the final result if the considered region of interest for the neutron blip-like objects is small. \end{itemize}
+This approach allows the final performance metrics to naturally incorporate the effects of non-neutron hadronic noise. \item Thresholds: Both works adopt a $600\,\text{keV}$ threshold to simplify the treatment of the dominant $^{39}\text{Ar}$ radiological background.
+In \cref{sec:appA}, we demonstrate, using a first-principles analysis, that the $^{39}\text{Ar}$ background affects the final result only when the threshold is lowered to 300 keV or 100 keV. \end{itemize}

 A major area of divergence and complementarity lies in the approach to neutrino charge separation.
 While Ref.~\cite{n_blip_reco_Wan} utilizes blip multiplicity to enhance reconstruction, our work focuses on the complementarity of charge and light signals.
 By using the combined energy deposits from both detector signals as inputs to a multivariate analysis, we achieve a $70\%$ separation efficiency for neutrino and antineutrino identification (\cref{sec:separation}).
-This demonstrates that even in the absence of detailed blip-type discrimination, the integrated detector response—specifically the light-to-charge ratio—provides a powerful tool for flavor and species tagging in the sub-GeV regime.
+This demonstrates that even in the absence of detailed blip-type discrimination, the integrated calorimetric responses of both charge and light detectors provide a powerful tool for flavor and species tagging in the sub-GeV regime.